-Founded in the United States in the ealry part of the last century, the company has built its reputation on covering complex and hard-to-place risks, and is noted for innovation, flexibility and financial stability.
+Founded in the United States in the early part of the last century, the company has built its reputation on covering complex and hard-to-place risks, and is noted for innovation, flexibility and financial stability.

 The parent company is Markel Corporation, which is listed on the New York Stock Exchange and is capitalised around $4 billion.
-Markel International, a subsidiary of Markel Corporation, is responsible for all the company's operations outside the UNited States and has offices across Europe, Asia Pacific, and Canada.
+Markel International, a subsidiary of Markel Corporation, is responsible for all the company's operations outside the United States and has offices across Europe, Asia Pacific, and Canada.

 Markel in Asia Pacific

-BUsiess is conducted in through Markel's wholly-owned Lloyd's syndicate - Syndicate 3000 - and the company benefits from Lloyd's global trading licences and can write reinsurance across the region and direct insurance in Hong Kong, Singapore, Australia and New Zealand.
+Business is conducted in through Markel's wholly-owned Lloyd's syndicate - Syndicate 3000 - and the company benefits from Lloyd's global trading licences and can write reinsurance across the region and direct insurance in Hong Kong, Singapore, Australia and New Zealand.

 Lloyd's currenlty enjoys an A rating from A.M.
 Best and A+ ratings from Fitch and Standard and Poor's.